DisclosedCode/referencecollection.com/README.md

 ### About

 Code-based references for various programming languages, frameworks and tools designed to simplify your coding experience by providing practical and focused guides that are constantly updated and refined.
-All of these references are available at referencecollection.com or directly in the /references/* directory.
+All of these references are available at https://referencecollection.com/ or directly in the [reference directory](./refrences).

 ### How it started